 Gayer-Anderson fell ill in 1942 and had to leave the country, so he gave the house and its contents to the Egyptian government to be transformed into a museum.
 King Farouk gave him the title of Pasha in return for his thoughtful gesture.

-The film was used as the location for several Egyptian and foreign films, including the James Bond film The Spy Who Loved Me.
+The film was the location for several Egyptian and foreign films, including the James Bond film The Spy Who Loved Me.

 The Layout of the Gayer Anderson Museum

-The house or the two houses merged together have 29 rooms:
+The house or the two houses merged have 29 rooms:

 Haramlik and Salamlik

-The house, like many that were built at the time, is divided into two sections, the Haramlik, or the family residence where the women usually resided, and the Salamlik, also known as the guest-house, where visitors were usually received.
+Like many houses built at the time, the house is divided into two sections: the Haramlik, or the family residence, where the women usually resided, and the Salamlik, also known as the guest house, where visitors were usually received.

-The Mak’ad or reception room in this house is open air and is decorated with many different objects, including brass bowls dating back to sometime between the 14th and 17th centuries.
+In this house, the Mak’ad, or reception room, is open air and decorated with many different objects, including brass bowls dating back to the 14th and 17th centuries.

-The Qa’a is the main apartment in the Haramlik where fruits, flowers, and drinks were served.
-There, you can also find a part of the “holy carpet”, also known as Kiswa, the fabric covering the Kaaba from Mecca, and it was a gift given by Major General Yehia Pasha.
+The Qa’a is the central apartment in the Haramlik, where fruits, flowers, and drinks are served.
+There, you can also find a part of the “holy carpet,” also known as Kiswa, the fabric covering the Kaaba from Mecca.
+It was a gift given by Major General Yehia Pasha.

-There is also the Harem; a spacious room with windows on all sides to let the light and fresh air enter freely.
+The Harem is also a spacious room with windows on all sides, allowing light and fresh air to flow freely.
 The room contains several Persian cupboards from a palace in Teheran.

-The service room is well known for its Turkish-style furniture and cupboards, designed by Anderson Pasha himself.
+The service room is well known for its Turkish-style furniture and cupboards, designed by Anderson Pasha.

-The Reading room has a window seat and shelves, inspired by Islamic designs.
-The walls are decorated with Chinese Flower paintings on rice paper, while the Writing Room now serves as an office for the museum’s curator but it also serves as a study room.
-The room is furnished with tables and benches to accommodate visitors and the walls have pictures and ancient examples of Egyptian drawings and writings.
+The Reading room has a window seat and shelves inspired by Islamic designs.
+The walls are decorated with Chinese Flower paintings on rice paper.
+The Writing Room now serves as the museum’s curator’s office and study room.
+It is furnished with tables and benches to accommodate visitors, and the walls have pictures and ancient examples of Egyptian drawings and writings.

-An interesting room in the house is the secret chamber hidden behind a door that looks like a regular cupboard, but with a turn of the lock, the cupboard opens to reveal the room behind it that was used as a hiding place for people or objects in any case of emergency.
+An exciting room in the house is the secret chamber behind a door resembling a regular cupboard.
+With a lock turn, the cupboard opens to reveal the room behind it, which was used as a hiding place for people or objects in an emergency.

-The flat roof of the house is now a roof garden and is enclosed with mashrabias with Coptic designs which are rare among some ancient houses in Old Cairo.
+The house’s flat roof is now a roof garden, enclosed with mashrabias with Coptic designs, which are rare among some ancient houses in Old Cairo.

 In the Mohamed Ali room, you’ll find an Ottoman apartment with green and gold decorated walls and furniture from the Rococo period, including a throne chair dating back to one of the earlier Khedives.

-Finally, the Damascus room is a late 17th-century room brought from Damascus by Anderson.
-The ceiling is quite unique as it is inscribed with a poem praising the Prophet Muhammad.
+Finally, the Damascus room is a late 17th-century room from Damascus by Anderson.
+The ceiling is unique, inscribed with a poem praising the Prophet Muhammad.

 Legends about the Gayer Anderson House

-Like many houses that are quite old, locals and visitors tend to circulate different stories and legends about them.
-Among the legends surrounding the Gayer Anderson house is that it was built on the remnants of an ancient mountain called Gebel Yashkur (Hill of Thanksgiving) that is to be where Noah’s Ark came to rest after the flood and that the last of the floodwater was drained through the well in the courtyard of the house.
+Like many pretty old houses, locals and visitors circulate different stories and legends about them; among the legends surrounding the Gayer Anderson house is that it was built on the remnants of an ancient mountain called Gebel Yashkur (Hill of Thanksgiving), is to be where Noah’s Ark came to rest after the flood and that the last of the floodwater was drained through the well in the courtyard of the house.
 This legend inspired Anderson to build a sailing boat on the Nile in front of the house.

-As for the famous well in the house, it is said to possess miraculous qualities where if a lover gazes into the water, they would see the face of his or her sweetheart instead of their own reflection.
-A legend actually surrounds this well.
-It is said that back when the house was actually two houses before they were merged together, a young man lived in one of the houses and a beautiful young woman living in the other.
-One day, the young woman looked into the well, and in response to her incredible beauty, the well overflowed, so she ran and bumped into the young man in the opposite house who immediately fell in love with her and they eventually got married, bringing the two houses together, literally and figuratively.
+As for the famous well in the house is said to possess miraculous qualities, such as if a lover gazes into the water, they would see the face of his or her sweetheart instead of their reflection.
+A legend surrounds this well.
+It is said that back when the house was two houses before they were merged, a young man lived in one of the houses, and a beautiful young woman lived in the other.
+One day, the young woman looked into the well, and in response to her incredible beauty, the well overflowed, so she ran and bumped into the young man in the opposite house, who immediately fell in love with her.
+They eventually got married, literally and figuratively bringing the two houses together.

 How to Get There

-The Gayer-Anderson Museum is located next to the Mosque of Ibn Tulun in Sayyida Zeinab, Cairo.
+The Gayer-Anderson Museum is next to the Mosque of Ibn Tulun in Sayyida Zeinab, Cairo.
 It can be reached by taxi or the Cairo Metro from the Sayyida Zeinab station.
-The museum entrance can be reached through the main entrance to the mosque, or another door at the rear of the complex.
+The museum entrance is through the main entrance to the mosque or another door at the rear of the complex.

 Ticket Prices and Opening Times